ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 	@ckeditor/ckeditor5-basic-styles
 ```

-Based on this packages we can create a simple app.
+Based on these packages you can create a simple application.

 <info-box>
-	We are using here ES6 modules syntax.
+	This guide is using the ES6 modules syntax.
 If you are not familiar with it, check out this [article](http://exploringjs.com/es6/ch_modules.html).
 </info-box>

 ```js